-The department offers a wide range of ethnic cooking classes for the continuing professional as well as the community and continues to expand the curriculum to include courses that represent a wide range of cuisines from around the globe.
-30 ethnic cooking courses are on the department's list of approved courses.
+The Department offers a wide range of Ethnic & Specialty Cooking classes for the continuing professional as well as the community and continues to expand the curriculum to include courses that represent a wide range of cuisines from around the globe.
+Thirty ethnic cooking courses are on the department's list of approved courses.